susom/db-to-avro/README.md

-## Database to Avro
+## Database Backups to Avro

 The goal of this project is to load database backups (eg. Oracle datapump exports, MS Sql Server .bak files) into a temporary Docker container running the appropriate vendor database, and then export the tables within that restored database as .avro files for loading into other Big data systems.

 ### Current Progress

-This application is in alpha status, and currently supports loading a MS SQL Server backup into a container.
+This application is in alpha status, and currently supports loading a Microsoft SQL Server backup into a container.

 ### Planned Features

 The application will eventually support:
-* Loading Oracle datapump exports and MS Sql Server backups into a docker container.
+* Loading Oracle datapump exports and Microsoft SQL Server backups into a docker container.

 * Selectively exporting schemas / tables within the loaded database as .avro files using various methods depending on the size of the source database:

-  * Multi-threaded (per table) Avro creation using [Stride Util](https://github.com/susom/stride-util/blob/master/src/main/java/com/github/susom/stride/server/container/OracleEtl.java).
+  * Multi-threaded (table-level) Avro creation using [Stride Util](https://github.com/susom/stride-util/blob/master/src/main/java/com/github/susom/stride/server/container/OracleEtl.java).

-  * Multi-threaded Avro (per table) creation using [Apache Sqoop](https://sqoop.apache.org/) v1 in standalone mode.
+  * Multi-threaded Avro (table-level) creation using [Apache Sqoop](https://sqoop.apache.org/) v1 in standalone mode.

-  * Multi-threaded (row level) exporting to Avro using [Apache Sqoop](https://sqoop.apache.org/) v1 on a Hadoop cluster running in Google Cloud Dataproc.
+  * Multi-threaded (row-level) exporting to Avro using [Apache Sqoop](https://sqoop.apache.org/) v1 on a Hadoop cluster running in Google Cloud Dataproc.

-  * *(possible)* Multi-threaded (row level) exporting to Avro using [Apache Sqoop](https://sqoop.apache.org/) on a Hadoop cluster running in Docker / Kubernetes.
+  * *(possible)* Multi-threaded (row-level) exporting to Avro using [Apache Sqoop](https://sqoop.apache.org/) on a Hadoop cluster running in Docker / Kubernetes.

 ### Architecture

 Jobs are defined as an asynchronous functional expression using [RxJava2](https://github.com/ReactiveX/RxJava).
 Different types of jobs can be chained together for more complex operations.

-The following example below does the following:
-1. Creates a database docker container and starts it.
-2. Waits for the database to go online.
-3. Executes an SQL script to prepare the database for the restore.
-4. Introspects the backup file and creates SQL code for initiating the restore.
-5. Initiates the database restore in a new thread.
-6. Reports progress to the runner while the database is being restored.
-7. Executes an SQL script to clean up.
-8. Enumerates the tables with their row counts, stores the result in the Job.
-9. Stops and deletes the container.

-During the entire operation, progress of the Job is recorded along with the percent complete during the database restore operation.
+Example:
 ```java
 public static Completable Restore(DockerFns docker, DatabaseFns sql, Job job, JobLogger logger) {